Faris Odeh

 Faris Odeh (فارس عودة; 3 December 1985 – 8 November 2000) was a Palestinian boy from the Israeli-occupied Gaza Strip who became known as a popular symbol for Palestinian resistance because of a photograph where he is seen throwing a stone at an Israeli tank during the Second Intifada.
 In November 2000, he was killed by Israeli troops near the Karni Crossing while he was throwing stones at them.

-A picture of Odeh standing alone in front of a tank, with a stone in his hand and arm bent back to throw it, was taken by a photojournalist from the Associated Press on 29 October 2000.
+A picture of Odeh standing alone in front of a Magach tank, with a stone in his hand and arm bent back to throw it, was taken by a photojournalist from the Associated Press on 29 October 2000.
 Ten days later, on 8 November, Odeh was again throwing stones at Karni when he was shot in the neck by an Israeli soldier.
 The boy and the image subsequently assumed iconic status within the Palestinian movement as a symbol of their opposition to the Israeli occupation.